mhdsulaimantan/Calculator/README.md

 it also supports a keyboard type of input that allows the user to enter the numbers and operation from the device's keyboard.

 ### Live preview:
-The project was hosted online via heroku: [Calculator](https://calculator-5.herokuapp.com/)
+The project was hosted: [Here](https://mhdsulaimantan.github.io/Calculator/)